Background pattern

 • seizures (convulsions)

-• abnormal heart rhythm, detected in an electrocardiogram (ECG), palpitations, slow or fast heart rate, high or low blood pressure
+• abnormal heart rhythm, detected in an electrocardiogram (ECG), palpitations, slow or fast heartbeat, high or low blood pressure

 • low blood pressure

 • inflammation of the pancreas (pancreatitis).
-This may cause severe stomach pain
+This can cause severe stomach pain

-• interruption of oxygen supply to the spleen (splenic infarction), which may cause severe stomach pain
+• interruption of oxygen supply to the spleen (splenic infarction), which can cause severe stomach pain

-• severe kidney problems, whose signs include increased or decreased urination with urine that is a different color from usual
+• severe kidney problems, whose signs include increased or decreased urination with urine of a different color than usual

-• high levels of creatinine in the blood detected in blood tests
+• high blood creatinine levels, detected in blood tests

 • cough, hiccups